Ericsson

-Ericsson has been a major contributor to the development of the telecommunications industry and is one of the leaders in 5G.

 The company was founded in 1876 by Lars Magnus Ericsson and is jointly controlled by the Wallenberg family through its holding company Investor AB, and the universal bank Handelsbanken through its investment company Industrivärden.
 The Wallenbergs and the Handelsbanken sphere acquired their voting-strong A-shares, and thus the control of Ericsson, after the fall of the Kreuger empire in the early 1930s.

-Ericsson is the inventor of Bluetooth technology.